What were the original rules and betting options for roulette?

 Who invented the game of roulette?
 The exact origins of roulette are a subject of much debate and speculation among historians and gambling enthusiasts.
 While there is no clear consensus on the game’s inventor, several theories exist regarding its creation.
 One of the most popular theories is that the game was invented by a French mathematician named Blaise Pascal in the 17th century.
 According to this theory, Pascal was attempting to develop a perpetual motion machine when he inadvertently created the roulette wheel.

-How to win at blackjack basic strategy?
+How to count cards in blackjack basic strategy?